Every time I test my magnesium level, I’m deficient even though I take a huge dose of these horse sized pill nightly. It’s not just me.

 When asking yourself, are you constipated, remember you should have one to three bowel movements daily.
 What goes in needs to come out.

 This is the Healthy Colon Bundle I recommend when I health coach or see a clients in the office.
-Are you constipated?
-Then give us a call and let’s see if this is the right treatment for you.
+Are you constipated and looking for constipation pain relief Then give us a call and let’s see if this is the right treatment for you.

 - Dimidi E, Christodoulides S, Fragkos KC, et al. The effect of probiotics on functional constipation in adults: a systematic review and meta-analysis of randomized controlled trials.
 The American Journal of Clinical Nutrition.
 2014;100(4):1075-1084.